markhwhiteii/bwsTools/README.md

 - Individual estimates, based on: difference scores (best minus worst) using `diffscoring()`, random walks in directed networks using `walkscoring()`, empirical Bayes using `e_bayescoring()`, and Elo scores using `eloscoring()`

-- A data.frame of balanced incomplete block designs for creating these studies, and a function to generate a balanced incomplete block design from this
+- A data.frame of balanced incomplete block designs for creating these studies, `bibds`, and a function to generate a balanced incomplete block design from this, `make_bibd()`

 ### Future